charlietriplett/OpenA11yEngineer/_checklist-web/number-input.markdown

 keyboard:
   tab: |
-    Focus moves visibly to the search text input
+    Focus moves visibly to the input

 name:  |
   Purpose is clear